singhatiyah/ga-worksheet/GA-worksheet.md

 ##Project #2 Part #1: Header HTML
-1. What is the purpose of the header tag?
+1. What is the purpose of the header tag? for organization.

-2. What is a Navigation Bar?
+2. What is a Navigation Bar? to helppeople findwhat thee

 3. What tag do we use to make a navigation bar? <      >